Christmas is only a month away!

-My product and price labels used to look like these – while I liked it, I was beginning to feel that they didn’t suit my style anymore and used brown gift tags instead.
+My product and price labels used to be just black paper with white writing – while I liked it, I was beginning to feel that they didn’t suit my style anymore and used brown gift tags instead.
 My boyfriend thought that my stall looked much friendlier this time and I agree!
 I also made a shop like sign of my business name and tied it to the frame above.
 It looked really nice!

 New art prints

-For the first time I brought new A4 and A3 prints (yay!).
+For the first time I brought new A4 and A3 prints.
 These new prints with the art browser made my stall more exciting and having various sized prints definitely reached a wider audience.

 I can’t confirm that these above were the reasons my stall went well, it could be because of suitable venue, type of visitors or the fact that Renegade Craft Fair was held upstairs.
 I will never know why exactly but the main thing is that I am having fun and will continue to strive for improvement!